 For example:

-• If you promise to pay someone £50 to mow your lawn, the consideration is the £50 from you and the lawn-mowing service from them.
+If you promise to pay someone £50 to mow your lawn, the party receives £50 (your consideration), and the other person provides lawn-mowing services (their consideration).

-• If you give a friend £50 without expecting anything in return, that’s a gift, not a contract.
+But if you give a friend £50 without expecting anything back, that’s a gift, not a commercial contract.

 What Can Be Consideration?